 How to Activate Your Device

-To activate your phone, you can visit www.H2OWirelessNow.com or call its customer support phone number.
+To activate your phone, you can do it online or by phone.
 When you call, follow the automated prompts.
 On its website, H2O estimates the activation process takes only a few minutes.
 Additionally, it doesn't charge activation fees.

 As noted above, since H2O operates on the GSM network, it requires a SIM card for cell phone service.
 If you plan to bring your own phone you can buy a SIM starter kit through H2O's website.
 Not only can you transfer your phone to the H2O Wireless service thanks to the SIM starter kit, but you can also port your phone number to the provider via pin number.